usamec/travelling-santa/README.md

 There is also our implementation of ILP + SAT + custom spliting pipeline.
 It's in directory ilp.
 You don't need to use it.

-How to get a good lowerbound:
+## How to get a good lowerbound:

-1. Produce ajdust.dat using lower\_bound/adjust
+1. Produce ajdust.dat using lower\_bound/adjust (you also obtain a reasonably good lowerbound)
 2. TODO